 While you may find a deal on a previous generation device, investing in newer hardware will make sure you can enjoy it for a longer period of time before it becomes obsolete.

 You may have seen ‘generic’ Android devices (sometimes called KODI streaming boxes) in buy/sell groups, at mall kiosks or online retailers.
 These ‘generic’ devices are often uncertified by major streaming service companies like Netflix and are sometimes running a mobile version of the Android operating system instead of the TV version.
 This can cause app incompatibility or streaming quality problems so these devices are not recommended.
-If you happen to have one of these devices already and want to view Tablo content on it, you may benefit from our KODI Tablo Add-On.

 Native App vs. Screen Mirroring